Avian influenza: Surveillance Zone, in Clackmannan, Clackmannanshire

-Declaration of Infected Premises and Surveillance Zone, near Tain, Highland.
+Declaration of Infected Premises and Surveillance Zone, in Clackmannan, Clackmannanshire.

 Rapid risk assessment: summary

-There are no registered premises within 3km of this infected premises (IP).
-One visitor to the premises has been identified and a high priority tracing has been initiated.
-Due to the lack of biosecurity on the IP there is a risk of direct and indirect transmission from kept birds to wild birds; however the background risk from wild birds is very high and so the additional risk to poultry posed by this IP is assessed to be very low.
+There are 8 registered premises within 3km of this IP.
+Feed has been changed on 18 January 2023 when duck necks were given, this feed had been purchased from a local shop on 13 January 23.
+Due to the lack of biosecurity on the infected premises (IP) there is a risk of direct and indirect transmission from kept birds to wild birds; however the owner of the IP has CCTV in the hawks shed and reported that he has never seen wild birds around the shed.
+The background risk from wild birds is very high and so the additional risk to poultry posed by this IP is assessed to be very low.

 The hazard being assessed is highly pathogenic avian influenza H5N1.

-Question: what is the likelihood of spread from this IP (AIV 2023/09) to other establishments with poultry within 1km, 3km and 10km, compared to the background level of risk in wild birds?
+What is the likelihood of spread from this IP (AIV 2023) to other establishments with poultry within 1km, 3km and 10km, compared to the background level of risk in wild birds?

 This section considers the potential risk of spread from the affected establishment to other poultry premises.

-According to the APHA SAM database there are no registered premises with poultry within 3km of the infected premises.
-There are 17 premises between 3km and 10km away, 8 of which have less than 50 birds.
+According to the APHA SAM database there are 8 registered premises with poultry within 3km of the infected premises.
+There are 25 premises between 3km and 10km away, 10 of which have less than 50 birds.
 There is no requirement for premises with less than 50 birds to register, so it is possible that premises do exist in the area that are not registered.

 Routes of transmission for the spread of HPAI from this IP